blogosfair/How-much-meta-learning-is-in-image-to-image-translation/_posts/2022-12-01-how-much-meta-learning-is-in-image-to-image-translation.md

 ---
 layout: distill
-title: How much meta-learning is in image-to-image translation
+title: How much meta-learning is in image-to-image translation?
-description: [Your blog's abstract - a short description of what your blog is about]
+description: ...in which we discover how meta-learning and transfer learning are fundamentally about distinguishing the general from the domain-specific and how we can discover this by examining the loss functions of image-to-image translation methods.
 date: 2022-12-01
 htmlwidgets: true